See our new article: Millenials, The Mystery Generation

 Thus careers in science, engineering, software, and medicine are a good choice.

-There won't be many jobs for people who major in English, history, geology.
-Sorry.
+There won't be many jobs for people who major in English, history, philosophy etc. Sorry.

 Electrical Engineering and Software Engineering look really good.
 As does nursing, and being a family doctor.